apptentive/apptentive-android/docs/IntegrationAndTesting.md

 ### New Message Notification (Optional)

-If you would like to be notified when a new message is sent to the client, register a listener using `Apptentive.setUnreadMessagesListener(UnreadMessageListener listener)`.
+If you would like to be notified when a new message is sent to the client, register a listener using [Apptentive.setUnreadMessageListener(UnreadMessageListener listener)](http://www.apptentive.com/docs/android/api/com/apptentive/android/sdk/Apptentive.html#setUnreadMessagesListener%28com.apptentive.android.sdk.module.messagecenter.UnreadMessagesListener%29).
 When the number of unread messages changes, either because your customer read a message, or a new message came in, [onUnreadMessageCountChanged(int unreadMessages)](http://www.apptentive.com/docs/android/api/com/apptentive/android/sdk/module/messagecenter/UnreadMessagesListener.html#onUnreadMessageCountChanged%28int%29) will be called.
 Because this listener could be called at any time, you should store the value returned from this method, and then perform any user interaction you desire at the appropriate time.